 Câu hỏi 32.
-Prior to the start of the MIRTP the Makete district was almost inaccessible during the rainy reason.
+Prior to the start of the MIRTP the Makete district was almost inaccessible during the rainy season.

 Câu hỏi 33.
 Phase I of MIRTP consisted of a survey of household expenditure on transport.

 Câu hỏi 34.
-The survey concluded that one-fifth or 20% of the household transport requirement as outside the local area.
+The survey concluded that one-fifth or 20% of the household transport requirement is outside the local area.

 Câu hỏi 36-39: Complete each sentence with the correct ending, A-J, below.

 Write the correct letter, A-J, in boxes 36-39 on your answer sheet.

 Câu hỏi 36: Construction of footbridges, steps and handrails